marina-leer/pubCounteR/README.md

 <p align="justify">
-summarizes the number of publications for each gene in an overview barplot, ranking genes from highest to lowest publication activity (Figure 1A), and a summary table in a comma separated value (CSV) format that includes the most recent 100 PMIDs and publication titles for each published article.
+Additionally this illustrative GeSciLiVis output plot is accomplanied by a summary table in a comma separated value (CSV) format that includes the most recent 100 PMIDs and publication titles for each published article.

+Figure of output csv

 </p>

 ## License
 The GeSciLiVis software has a GPLv3 LICENSE.